Robert Lee Willie: Execution

-Willie was executed on December 28, 1984.
+Willie was executed on December 28, 1984, five days before his 27th birthday.
 He was the sixth man in Louisiana to be executed in a 13-month period.
 Willie asked Sister Prejean to be with him the day of the execution; he was also visited by his mother and brothers.
-Sister Prejean attended the execution at his request; he winked at her before the end.
+Sister Prejean attended the execution at his request; he winked at her before he died.

 Christopher Buchanan of PBS stated that different parties had different interpretations of what the wink meant, with Varnado (the Deputy Sheriff who investigated the murder) and the Harvey family interpreting it as, in Buchanan's words, "defiance and contempt" while Prejean interpreted it as having, also in the words of Buchanan, "transcended the reality of his execution" with him thinking of "love and being at peace".
 Willie's last meal consisted of fried fish, oysters, shrimp, french fries, and a salad.
 Prior to his execution, he said to Hathaway's mother and stepfather, Elizabeth and Vern Harvey, who were there as witnesses, "I hope you get some relief from my death.
 Killing people is wrong.
 That's why you've put me to death.
 It makes no difference whether it's citizens, countries, or governments.
 Killing is wrong."

 Willie was the 32nd person executed in the United States since 1977.
 As of February 2018, Willie's execution is the only one successfully carried out in the post-Furman era between Christmas and New Year.

-Debbie Cuevas recounts in her book that Willie never felt remorse:"Did he show any real remorse before he died?"
+Debbie Cuevas recounts in her book that Willie never felt remorse: "Did he show any real remorse before he died?"
 I asked ...
 [Helen Prejean] shook her head sadly.
 "No. And you know, Debbie, I'm not sure he was capable of that."